Cut-off phenomenon in the uniform plane Kac walk: Deterministic : Proof of Theorem

 Each of $C, C'$ and $C''$ is independent of $n, \theta,$ and $\vs$.
 In particular, \begin{enumerate} \item[(iv)] The bound (\ref{increment_comparison}) holds unless $n-j+1 \leq n^{\kappa}$ for a fixed universal $\kappa < 1$. \end{enumerate} \end{lemma}

 \begin{proof} (i) The restrictions on $|\vs|$ and $t$ allow us to write (\ref{left_shift_lower_bound}) as

 The relative error term may evidently be ignored by choosing the constant $C$ sufficiently large.
 Set $m = n-j + 1$.
-For all $j$ the RHS above is less than for some fixed $c > 0$.
-Meanwhile, we have a bound of $\geq -m\log(n/m) + O(m)$ for the RHS of (\ref{increment_comparison}) by taking $\eta = 1$ in Lemma \ref{left_shift_dim_bound}.
+For all $j$ the LHS above is less than for some fixed $c > 0$.
+Meanwhile, we have a bound of $\geq -m\log\left(\frac{n}{m}\right) + O(m)$ for the RHS of (\ref{increment_comparison}) by taking $\eta = 1$ in Lemma \ref{left_shift_dim_bound}.
 The first claim follows by choosing $C$ sufficiently large to cover the case of small $m$.

-(ii) For $|\vs| \leq 400 n \sqrt{1 + \omega^2}$ if $\omega$ is larger than a sufficiently large fixed constant then in fact the net effect of the $\frac{|\vs|}{n}$ terms in the RHS of (\ref{left_shift_lower_bound}) is negative, so that the above argument goes through without further restriction on $|\vs|$.
+(ii) For $|\vs| \leq \frac{2 \cdot 10^6 n}{\sigma}$ if $\omega$ is larger than a sufficiently large fixed constant then in fact the net effect of the $\frac{|\vs|}{n}$ terms in the RHS of (\ref{left_shift_lower_bound}) is negative, so that the above argument goes through without further restriction on $|\vs|$.

-(iii) In any case, in the range $|\vs| \leq 400 n\sqrt{1 + \omega^2}$, inclusion of the factors of $\frac{|\vs| }{n}$ changes the RHS of (\ref{left_shift_lower_bound}) by at most a constant factor, which proves the third claim.
+(iii) In any case, in the range $|\vs| \leq \frac{2 \cdot 10^6 n}{\sigma}$, inclusion of the factors of $\frac{|\vs| }{n}$ changes the RHS of (\ref{left_shift_lower_bound}) by at most a constant factor, which proves the third claim.

-(iv) The claim regarding $\kappa$ now follows, since uniformly in $|\vs| \leq 400 n \sqrt{1 + \omega^2}$ we have that the LHS of (\ref{increment_comparison}) is less than $-c' m \log n$, for a fixed $c' > 0$, while the RHS is $\geq -m \log(n/m) + O(m)$, with $m = n-j+1$ as before. \end{proof}
+(iv) The claim regarding $\kappa$ now follows, since uniformly in $|\vs| \leq \frac{2 \cdot 10^6 n}{\sigma}$ we have that the LHS of (\ref{increment_comparison}) is less than $-c' m \log n$, for a fixed $c' > 0$, while the RHS is $\geq -m \log\left(\frac{n}{m}\right) + O(m)$, with $m = n-j+1$ as before. \end{proof}

 Lemma \ref{comparison_lemma} allow us to prove Proposition \ref{character_ratio_bound_proposition} for moderate representations that satisfy $a_n \ll \frac{n}{\sigma \log n}$.
-While the strict increment inequality (\ref{increment_comparison}) does not necessarily hold for every increment in the range $a_n \ll \frac{n}{\sigma}$, the next lemma demonstrates that it holds for `most' increments, which suffices for our purpose.
+While the strict increment inequality (\ref{increment_comparison}) does not necessarily hold for every increment in the range $a_n \ll \frac{n}{\sigma}$, we are able to complete the proof of Lemma \ref{small_t_extended} by proving that this estimate holds on average when nearby shifts are moved together.